 - Building networks and community relationships

 There is a growing need for guidance on digital readiness and cultural shifts when implementing digital tools.
-With the President’s ConnectED Plan more school districts have access to high speed broadband connections and mobile devices.
+With President Obama’s ConnectED Plan more school districts have access to high speed broadband connections and mobile devices.
 There is increasing need to not only continue working towards closing the digital divide, but the digital use divide as stated in the 2016 National Education Technology Plan (NETP).
 The digital use divide is a gap between students who use technology to create, question, and collaborate with mobile devices as compared to students who use technology passively.